 - Administration of elections, primaries and referendums. - Conducting and promoting voter registration and promoting voter participation. - Informing citizens/residents of their voting rights and responsibilities. - Providing updates on recent changes in election laws, rules and regulations. - Conducting the Annual Canvass of Voters. - Certification of petition signatures. - Appointing and training all Election Officials. - Registrars are elected every four (4) years.

-The budget for the Registrar's department, for fiscal year 2019-20 is increased by \$7,297 or 4.6%.
+The budget for the Registrar's department, for fiscal year 2019-20 is decreased by \$7,697 or 4.8%.
 Increase is mainly due to an increase in salaries and wages and retirement contributions.

 REGISTRARS BUDGET